FedorIankov/SwiftUIGuideline/README.md

 ## Constraints

 - View initialization and body execution should be as lightweight as possible.
 Do not burden them with heavy computations.
-- Do not use vertical padding in vertical stacks and horizontal padding in horizontal stacks.
-Instead, use `Spacer()` with a fixed height or width for spacing.
 - Do not extend a View beyond 100 lines.
 If this happens, extract components into separate Views.
 - Extract separate Views into computed properties or make methods if they need to take parameters.
 - Do not extend the body, computed properties, or make methods of a View beyond 50 lines.